 At Pasadena the film played infinity better.
 Even though there were still walkouts, the audience watched the film respectfully and there were far fewer laughs, although George’s excavation histrionics’ did not go over very well.
 Wise did notice that the pacing was still a problem as the audience grew restless in spots but he felt that these were problems he could fix.

 Unfortunately George Schaefer was no Darryl Zanuck.
 His position at the studio was tenuous at best and, so, the man was running scared.
 As for Welles, because the film was as dark as it was, the reason he did not want a preview was because he knew how executives would overreact to a preview audience’s response to such a dark film.
-“Think if Kane had been previewed?” became his mantra for years to come when Welles referred to the AMBERSONS’ previews.
-Welles believed, without a doubt in his mind, that the material was so good that, with laudatory reviews, like KANE the very quality of the film would overcome its somber tone to find an appreciative audience.
+“Think if KANE been previewed?” became his mantra for years to come when Welles referred to the AMBERSONS’ previews.
+Welles believed, without a doubt in his mind, that the material was so good that, with laudatory reviews, like KANE the very quality of the film would overcome its somber tone to find an audience that would appreciate the film.
 But, Welles was in Rio and George Schaefer was in Hollywood and that made all the difference.

 To this affect, on March 23—just four days after Pasadena—Jack Moss, Welles’ and Mercury’s business manager, wired Welles: “Schaefer and his associates advocate many drastic cuts, mainly for purposes of shortening length.
 Bob Wise, Joe (Cotten) and myself have conferred analyzing audience reactions and exercising our best judgment.”
 At this point Robert Wise was still in charge of post-production but regarding the film’s revamping, Jack Moss had become the film’s defacto producer.